-Stretching from the US-Canada border south to Interstate 90, it includes all of the North Cascades National Park, and most of the Mount Baker-Snoqualmie and Okanogan-Wenatchee National Forests.
-About 88% of the recovery area is Federal land, 7% State land, about 3% private lands and 1% municipal and county lands.
-Approximately 43% of the recovery area is within the NCNP or designated wilderness areas.
-Over 57 (60)% has no motorized access.
+Stretching from the US-Canada border south to Interstate 90, this ecosystem includes all of the North Cascades National Park, and most of the Mount Baker-Snoqualmie and Okanogan-Wenatchee National Forests.
+About 88 percent of the recovery area is federal land, 7 percent state land, about 3 percent private lands and 1 percent municipal and county lands.
+Approximately 43 percent of the recovery area is within the North Cascades National Park or designated wilderness areas.
+Sixty-percent has no motorized access.

 An Environmental Impact Statement is underway to evaluate alternatives for how to restore a viable grizzly bear population in the North Cascades Recovery Area.
 More information is available on the National Park Service website.
-It is anticipated the EIS will be completed in early 2018.

 For more information about this ecosystem, visit the U.S. Fish and Wildlife Service’s North Cascades Grizzly Bear Recovery page.

 This 7-minute film is about the elusive North Cascades grizzly bear and is narrated by ecologist and filmmaker Chris Morgan.
 It includes appearances by many Washington State residents who share their opinions of bears, and help bust some myths.
 The film includes footage of the North Cascades, and bears in Alaska where Morgan has hosted several films for PBS Nature, the BBC, and others.

 Director, Executive Producer & Narrator – Chris Morgan